MikeHopley/ftl-ships-strategy/index.md

 You have three empty system slots to fill, so try to buy your first system a little earlier than usual.
 [Defence drones cover this ship poorly](https://i.imgur.com/hUidgrH.jpg): weapons and drones are vulnerable.

-In sector 1, prefer unmarked beacons over distress.
-Your only blue option is from the Ion Blast (good, but just one event).
+Sector 1 distress beacons are somewhat worth visiting, mostly because they are not asteroid fields!
+You have one blue option from the Ion Blast (good, but just one event).

 ### Balance Mod